react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Similar to bottom tabs, the `lazy` prop is now moved to `options` for material top tabs.

+### The `lazyPlaceholder` prop is moved to `lazyPlaceholder` option for per-screen configuration for material top tabs

+The `lazyPlaceholder` prop is now moved to `options` for material top tabs so you can configure a placeholder in each screen's options.

 ### The default value for `backBehavior` is now `firstRoute` for material top tabs tabs

 Similar to bottom tabs, material top tabs now uses `firstRoute` for the `backBehavior` prop as well.